Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Experimental Setup

 \subsection{Training Protocol}

-All configurations are trained for 40{,}000 episodes.
-Experiments are repeated over 10 independent random seeds, with identical seeds reused across configurations to enable paired statistical comparisons.
-Apart from the manipulated factors (learning configuration and speed regime), all aspects of the environment and learning setup, including reward shaping, learning rates, discount factors, and the exploration policy, are held constant across conditions.
-Action selection follows an $\epsilon$-greedy policy with $\epsilon$ exponentially decayed from 1.0 to 0.1 over the first 23{,}000 episodes and held constant thereafter.
+All configurations are trained for 40{,}000 episodes over 10 independent seeds (reused across configurations for paired comparisons).
+Apart from the manipulated factors (learning configuration and speed regime), all aspects of the setup (reward shaping, learning rates, discount factor, and exploration policy) are held constant.
+Action selection follows an $\epsilon$-greedy policy with $\epsilon$ decayed multiplicatively by $0.99$ every $100$ episodes from $1.0$, clipped at a floor of $0.1$ (reached after approximately $23{,}000$ episodes).

+To assess whether co-trained policies approximate a mutual best response, we additionally run a two-phase convergence test on the strongest configuration (IQL--IQL).
+In Phase A, both teams co-train for 40{,}000 episodes as above.
+In Phase B, the trained predator policies are frozen (greedy execution, no further updates) and a freshly initialized prey team is trained against them for 20{,}000 episodes on the same obstacle layout, with a distinct RNG stream to vary spawn positions.
+Substantial prey improvement in Phase B would indicate that the co-trained predator policies are exploitable rather than near-optimal.
+The test is repeated for 10 seeds in each speed regime.
+Full results appear in Section~\ref{subsec:results-f2}.